L-Theanine for Sleep: Benefits, Dosage, Risks & More

 The appropriate dosage of l-theanine for improving sleep quality varies depending on individual factors such as age, weight, and overall health.
 However, most studies on l-theanine for sleep have used doses ranging from 200-400mg, taken about 30 minutes before bedtime.

 Overall, l-theanine can be a beneficial natural supplement for improving sleep quality and promoting relaxation.
-However, it is important to talk to your doctor before starting L-theanine supplementation, especially if you are pregnant or breastfeeding, to ensure it is safe for you to use and to determine the appropriate dosage for your individual needs.
+However, it is important to talk to your doctor before starting l-theanine supplementation, to ensure it is safe for you to use and to determine the appropriate dosage for your individual needs.

 On the other side of the L-theanine spectrum, some people take L-theanine supplements with caffeine to boost energy throughout the day.
 L-theanine has been said to help reduce the side effects associated with caffeine and promote more sustained energy when using small amounts of caffeine.
 By helping you to feel more energized and therefore burn more energy during the day, L-theanine may also help to promote sleep at night.